Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 - releases
 - requirements
 - risks
+    {: .edition-spiraplan .edition-spirateam}
 - tasks
+    {: .edition-spiraplan .edition-spirateam}
 - test cases
 - test runs
 - test sets

 ## Boards
+!!! abstract "Available in SpiraPlan only"

 Boards allow users to see artifacts visually in columns and/or rows, and move cards around to progress them along their workflow.
 This is like moving sticky notes around on a white board.
 It is a very visual way of working with your artifacts.

 !!! info "What boards where"